chk040399/extendedcmdparams/README.md

 An example is provided to reproduce the issue, When the command is invoked the parameters list is displayed

-What's Wrong with my implementation
+What's Wrong with my implementation ?

-What's Wrong with this impelmentation